15 Gripping Memoirs by Women Who Overcame the Impossible

 Comfort: A Journey Through Grief by Ann Hood

 Ann Hood’s beautiful and unbearable book begins by relaying the tragic circumstances that led to the passing of her young and vivacious daughter.
 You’ll mourn the loss with her as you learn about the infection that arose without warning.
 Hood writes with generosity as she carries you through the details of an unthinkable shock.
 This book will clutch your heart and stay with you long after you’ve closed the cover.
-Here are more books that will definitely make you cry.
+Next, check out 20 of the best books by female authors, of all genres.